aplekh/ATAT/README.md

 Please download ATAT from [Releases](https://github.com/aplekh/ATAT/releases) on this GitHub page.
 The latest release can be found [Here](https://github.com/aplekh/ATAT/releases/tag/v1.1.24).

+If you already have an older version of ATAT downloaded, please remove it from your ImageJ directory prior to installing a new one.

 ## Contact us

 If you would like to contact us, please email [aplekhan@caltech.edu](mailto:aplekhan@caltech.edu), [plekhano@ohsu.edu](mailto:plekhano@ohsu.edu), and [varlamov@ohsu.edu](mailto:varlamov@ohsu.edu).